cseanburns/journal-issues/manuscript.md

-A host of problems arises from this that impacts what journals publish, how metrics are calculated, how acceptance rates become prestige markers, and how information is organized and retrieved.
+A host of problems arises from this that impacts what journals publish, how metrics are calculated, how acceptance rates become prestige markers, how information is organized and retrieved, and how knowledge is shared.

 I offered some solutions to improve the way science and scholarship is published.